JonathanCarrasco7/Fractals/README.md

 your first argument and starting axiom as second argument.
 Then, draw your new fractal using draw_LSystem(t, new instructions, angle, distance).
 To reset the canvas, type in turtle.reset()

+---

+# Final Project Grading

+## Functionality 10/10

+Impressive:  I loved that you wrote an L-system interpreter and connected it to the Turtle package.

+## Challenge and Endurance 9/10

+This was a challenging project and I know that you ran up against some obstacles but overcame them with the L-Systems.

+## Code Quality 6/10

+Here's where I thought you struggled the most.
+The code was not well-organized and lacked lots of basic structure.
+In particular, the long interactive threads with string after embedded string was not handled well.
+It would have been better to put this in a separate file and imported it.
+Or a text file and read it in.

+## Final Product 9/10

+Beautiful fractals, drawn before our eyes!
+Lovely!

+Overall: 44/50